By Eilea Knotts

 Even without a pandemic, the daily grind of our lives can leave us living in a sea of anxiety.
 But especially now, with a looming presence of an almost invisible enemy, sometimes we feel our motivation dwindle despite the fact that more time has been allotted to us to work on writing manuscripts, catch up on reading the latest publications, or prepare for virtual webinars or presentations.
 Maybe you have a family that needs your attention now more than ever with no in-school sessions or after-school activities.
 Maybe you are easily distracted in your house and need your office for work-life balance.

 This blog is here to support you and let you know - you are not alone!!

-Maybe you are aware of the common sites and infographics that tell you that it’s okay to be stress.
-Have you gone to the CDC’s site for managing anxiety while coping with COVID?
+Maybe you are aware of the common sites and infographics that tell you that it’s okay to be stressed.

 Maybe you’ve worked on the strategies to combat your anxiety and are still finding it difficult to cope.
 Limit exposure to social media and news?
 Check.
 Distract yourself?
 Double-check.
 Focus on what you can control.
 Question mark?

 Have you said, “I tried all of that”?
 How about a different approach?
 You may already have a form of stress management in place.
 So, let’s talk about self-care as a practice of stress management.
 Below are just some examples of how you can re-focus your brain on what is more important to you and your well-being.

 Feeling positive emotions makes us happy and can even give us an over-arching sense of calm.
 If there is a step to help with self-care, it is experiencing enough positive emotions during the day.
 They build our wellbeing and our ability to cope in tough times.
 Examples of positive emotions: Amusement, Contentment, Inspiration, Awe, Calm, Trust, Fulfillment, Love, Serenity, Hope, Pride, Gratitude, Joy, Happiness.